TheRobBrennan/explore-web-rtc/example-02/README.md

 #### Answer

-Bob also has to be connected to the signaling server and has to have created a RTCPeerConnection object.
-After Alice sends him an offer, Bob has to do following:
+Bob also has to be connected to the signaling server and has to have created an RTCPeerConnection object.
+After Alice sends him an offer, Bob has to do the following:

 1. Bob receives Alice’s offer and sets it as the remote description in his RTCPeerConnection object calling _setRemoteDescription()_.
    `await peerConnection.setRemoteDescription(offerFromAlice);`

-2. Bob creates a SDP answer, containing the same kind of information as the SDP offer Alice sent.
+2. Bob creates an SDP answer containing the same kind of information as Alice's SDP offer.
    `const answer = await peerConnection.createAnswer();`

 3. Bob sets the local description of the connection to be this SDP by calling _setLocalDescription()_.